The Ultimate Essaouira Day Trip from Marrakech: Your Complete 2025 Guide

 • Along the way, you’ll pass through the dramatic Dades Valley and Todra Gorge with their towering rock formations.

-• Finally, you’ll arrive at either Erg Chebbi (near Merzouga) or Erg Chigaga—both featuring the massive sand dunes that match the Sahara of your imagination.
+• Finally, you’ll arrive at either Erg Chebbi (near Merzouga) or Erg Chigaga—both featuring massive sand dunes matching the Sahara of your imagination.

 Costs for Marrakech to Sahara Desert tours vary widely: